Bradbuchholz/PierresMarket/README.md

 }
 ```
 7. Open MySql Workbench and login to your server.
-8. From your terminal navigate to the `PierresMarket` folder and run the command **`dotnet ef database update`** to create the database from migrations.
+8. From your terminal navigate to the `PierresSweetSavory` folder and run the command **`dotnet ef database update`** to create the database from migrations.
 9. Next use the command **`dotnet run`** in your terminal to launch the program.
 10. The site should be avaialbe at the local host listed in your terminal.